 All patients randomised to the experimental group will be given intravenous haloperidol 2.5 mg three times daily.
 If necessary, administration of trial medication can be repeated to a maximum dose of 20 mg haloperidol/placebo a day (corresponding to 8 administrations of trial medication).
 The intervention period will be from randomisation until discharge or death in the ICU, or 90 days post-randomisation (maximum length of the intervention period) or a patient meets the pausing criteria.
 When a patient meets pausing criteria, the intervention will be discontinued but daily assessment and data registration will continue.
 If the patient again turns delirious, the patient shall resume the allocated intervention.
-If the allocated intervention should be resumed until final discharge from the ICU, the patient meets pausing criteria, the end of the 90-day trial period or death.
+If the patient is readmitted to the ICU within the 90-day trial period and has delirium, the allocated intervention should be resumed until final discharge from the ICU, the patient meets pausing criteria, the end of the 90-day trial period or death.